sendgrid/docs/source/User_Guide/Transactional_Templates/create_edit.md

 1. Select **Make Active**.

 {% info %}
 A template can only have one active version at a time.
-If you’ve created a new version with different HTML that you want your customers to start receiving, you’ll need to make that Version “Active.”
+If you’ve created a new version with different HTML that you want your customers to start receiving, you’ll need to make that version “Active.”
 {% endinfo %}

 {% anchor h2 %}